CHT2531/js-dom-recap/notes.md

     {name : "USA", capital : "Washington", continent : "N. America", population: 325000000}
 ];

-const countriesFragment = document.createDocumentFragment(); //create a fragment countries.forEach(function(country){
+const countriesDiv = document.querySelector("#countries"); //get hold of the div from the page countries.forEach(function(country){
     const newParagraph = document.createElement("p"); //create a <p> element newParagraph.textContent = `${country.name} has a population of ${country.population}.`; //insert text into the <p>
-    countriesFragment.appendChild(newParagraph); //insert the <p> into the fragment });
+    countriesDiv.appendChild(newParagraph); // insert the <p> into the fragment });
-const countriesDiv = document.querySelector("#countries"); //get hold of the div from the page countriesDiv.appendChild(countriesFragment); // we only update the document once!

 ```
 Would result in:-